Qado/apple-catch/README.md

 - Download it.
 Unzip it.
 Add it to your webserver.

 ## How to Play.
-Catch the apples and avoid obsticles.
+Catch the apples and avoid obstacles.

 #Rules.
 1. Avoid anything that isn't an apple.